-Prior authorization requests for Preferred Care Partners members can be done online at eprg.wellmed.net or by fax at 866-322-7276.
+Prior authorization requests for Preferred Care Partners members assigned to a Primary Care Physician belonging to Preferred Care Partners Medical Group (PCPMG) may be done online at eprg.wellmed.net.

-- You can request a referral for one or multiple visits.
+- You may request a referral for one or multiple visits.

-- The referral is good for the number of visits approved, valid for six months from the date issued.
+- The referral is good for the number of visits approved, valid for 6 months from the date issued.

 - No supporting documentation is needed for referrals to specialists.